Advanced Kevin Spaceyfare

 This is the first COD which truly is made for the current generation, with some experience under the belt of the PS4 & XB1 hardware, a seemingly strong visual upgrade to the engine, how does it fare?

 You may be thinking: the guy writing this clearly doesn't like it.
-Well, you'd be right before I got a hands on, and you'd be wrong after I finally played it!
-You see, I actually liked the previous COD, named Ghosts.
+Well, you'd be right before I got a hands-on, and you'd be wrong after I finally played it!
+You see, I liked the previous COD, named Ghosts.
 I enjoyed the setting, the graphical upgrade on my new PS4, and I felt it was fairly varied.
 I just didn't get the hate.
-Sure, it did nothing new but I've felt that way with many COD releases.
+Sure, it did nothing new, but I've felt that way with many COD releases.

-So, when Advanced Warfare emerged I was struck with awe when everybody started praising it.
+So, when Advanced Warfare emerged, I was struck with awe when everybody started praising it.
 The same people that hated Ghosts.
-I just didn't understand why, for me it was just the another COD.
-Luckily, when I dug into AW, it actually felt fresh and renewed.
+I just didn't understand why, for me it was just another COD.
+Luckily, when I dug into AW, it felt fresh and renewed.

 AW feels more current gen than before, the graphics have had a big bump, especially when it comes to character faces, details in the environments and lighting.
-All while retaining the famous smooth 60fps.
+While keeping the famous smooth and responsive 60fps.
 AW dares to go an extra few yards by slightly opening up the levels too, though it still feels like a corridor shooter.
 It really should've dared to put a few free roaming levels into the mix, but hey, it's a small step in the right direction.

 Luckily though, each mission varies a lot in both mechsuit abilities and visual environments, as well as tasks you must perform.
-I would've enjoyed a few mission playing all on my own, without the chatty soldiers fighting by my side, regardless the mission variety is, as usual in a COD title, very good.
+I would've enjoyed a few missions playing all on my own, without the chatty soldiers fighting by my side.
+Regardless, the mission variety is, as usual in a COD title, incredibly good.

 I've also played the multiplayer to a small degree, though no extensive testing at all.
 I would say it's definitely one of the more difficult COD games to compete with online.
 Well trained players take benefit of the mechsuits and keep jumping around and attacking you from every possible angle.

-So, for current gen owners it's probably the best COD for either your PS4 or Xbox One.
-If you want a cheaper alternative, and a more "down to earth" setting.
-Then last years COD Ghosts still is good purchase in my opinion.
+Overall, it's the best COD for either your PS4 or Xbox One.
+If you want a cheaper alternative, and a more "down to earth" setting then last year's COD Ghosts still is good purchase in my opinion.
+Although the latter is a little rougher looking in its appearance.

-Overall, Advanced Warfare is a safe bet for a fun playthrough in singleplayer with fast and responsive controls, it's well tested gameplay that delivers once again.
-A safe purchase, that perhaps feels a little too familiar for each year passing.
+Advanced Warfare is a safe bet for a fun playthrough in singleplayer with fast and responsive controls and its proven gameplay that delivers once again.
+Another quality COD release, that at least tries to turn the tables on the formula which becomes a little too familiar with each year passing.